static-web-server/static-web-server/docs/content/features/windows-service.md

 SWS doesn't provide a way to interact with Windows services directly.
 Instead, use the Windows built-in tools to interact with the SWS service once created.

-For that purpose you can use either the Windows [sc.exe](https://docs.microsoft.com/en-us/windows/win32/services/configuring-a-service-using-sc) or the [services.msc](https://docs.microsoft.com/en-us/windows/win32/services/services) application.
+For that purpose, you can use either the Windows [sc.exe](https://docs.microsoft.com/en-us/windows/win32/services/configuring-a-service-using-sc) or the [services.msc](https://docs.microsoft.com/en-us/windows/win32/services/services) application.

 For example, using `sc.exe` you can show the SWS service configuration used once installed.